QIWI-API/p2p-payments-docs/p2p-payments_en.html.md

 ## 1. Invoice Issue by API {#create}

 It is the reliable method for integration.
 Parameters are sent by means of server2server requests with authorization.
-Method allows you to issue an invoice, successful response contains `payUrl` link to redirect client on Payment Form.
+Method allows you to issue an invoice, successful response contains `payUrl` URL to redirect client on Payment Form.

 **[Additional features](#option)**